lsst/verify/doc/blob-dev.rst

 In this example, the ``g`` and ``i`` attributes are initially registered with values.
 A third blob attribute, ``gi``, is also declared and its value is computed afterwards.

-Notice that, like :attr:`~lsst.validate.drp.base.MeasurementBase.parameters` and :attr:`~lsst.validate.drp.base.MeasurementBase.extras` of measurement classes, the values of :attr:`~lsst.validate.drp.base.BlobBase`-type objects can be accessed and updated directly through instance attributes.
+Notice that, like :attr:`~lsst.validate.base.MeasurementBase.parameters` and :attr:`~lsst.validate.base.MeasurementBase.extras` of measurement classes, the values of :attr:`~lsst.validate.base.BlobBase`-type objects can be accessed and updated directly through instance attributes.

 Accessing datum objects
 -----------------------

-Internally, blob attributes are stored as :class:`~lsst.validate.drp.base.Datum` objects, which can be accessed as items of the :attr:`~lsst.validate.drp.base.BlobBase.datums` attribute.
+Internally, blob attributes are stored as :class:`~lsst.validate.base.Datum` objects, which can be accessed as items of the :attr:`~lsst.validate.base.BlobBase.datums` attribute.

 .. code-block:: python